ocaml/dune/doc/variants.rst

 Variants
 ========

-Dune to lack of usage and confusing semantics, variants were removed in dune 2.6
+Variants were an experimental feature that were removed in dune 2.6.

 Default implementation
 ======================

-This feature is also guarded by ``(using library_variants ...)`` until version 2.5.
-In 2.6, this feature became part of the dune language.

 A virtual library may select a default implementation, which is enabled after variant resolution, if no suitable implementation has been found.